Responsible Precious Metals Management Policy

 3. Determination of high-risk supply chain

-We will consider any transactions that lead to human rights abuses, terrorist financing, money laundering, fraudulent transactions,
+We will consider any transactions that lead to human rights abuses, terrorist financing, money laundering, fraudulent transactions, theft crime, contribution to conflict, and environmental destruction in conflict-affected and high-risk areas as high-risk.

 4. Identification and assessment of risks in the precious metals supply chain